amygrahamie/ixd102-journal/README.md

 >####Week Six
 *Taking the raw John Baskerville text as our starting point we ceated a simple [HTML5 page] (https://amygrahamie.github.io/John-Baskerville/version1.html) on our GitHub page.*

+>####Week Seven
+*Introduction to HTML #2 - We looked at unordered and ordered lists.
+We thenlooked at nested lists and applied the followed to our markdown file John Baskerville.* - [Version 2] (https://amygrahamie.github.io/John-Baskerville/version2.html)

+*In the second half of the class we then looked at hyperlinks, firstly looking at a general structure and then focusing on a number of links we may encounter.*

+*We looked at linking within our Baskerville page using anchors.
+First creating a list within the newly introduced <nav> element.
+Then we added an id to our section titles to allow us to link the simple navigation to each chapter.
+Finally we created an email and github link.*

+*You can see the outcome here  - [Version 3] (https://amygrahamie.github.io/John-Baskerville/version3.html)*